mkumar183/my-diaries/01 - Diary Profession/reinventing-youself/I-Questions/70 Interview Questions.md

 - Sunset of Haiku Learning project
 - Taking over of Performance Matter team.
 Letting go of Manager.
 Hiring many high performing Individuals.
 - Handling Maimi-Dade Situation

-6. Where do you see yourself in 5 years?
+6. Where do you see yourself in 5 years ?

 Building more teams, a writer, a coach, continue to pursue my passion for technologies and building high performing teams.
 On personal front going deeper into meditation.
 Serving more to society.